naskio/mergeui/README.md

 > [!IMPORTANT]
 > The indexing process takes few minutes to complete depending on your resources and the number of workers and `merge`
 > models available.

+> [!NOTE]
-It takes around 6 minutes to index ~12k models using 64 workers.
+> It takes around 6 minutes to index a graph of ~12k models and ~51k relationships using 64 workers.

 ### Visualisation